Symbolic speech

 Symbolic speech is a legal term in United States law used to describe actions that purposefully and discernibly convey a particular message or statement to those viewing it.
 Symbolic speech is recognized as being protected under the First Amendment as a form of speech, but this is not expressly written as such in the document.
 One possible explanation as to why the Framers did not address this issue in the Bill of Rights is because the primary forms for both political debate and protest in their time were verbal expression and published word, and they may have been unaware of the possibility of future people using non-verbal expression.
 Symbolic speech is distinguished from pure speech, which is the communication of ideas through spoken or written words or through conduct limited in form to that necessary to convey the idea.

-Although the First Amendment only limited the Congress, symbolic speech has also restricted state governments starting with Gitlow v.
-New York (1925).
+While First Amendment protections originally only applied to laws passed by Congress, these protections on symbolic speech have also applied to state governments since Gitlow v.
+New York, which established the basis for the incorporation of First Amendment rights into state jurisdictions.